ijlyttle/ghentr/README.md

 Followup steps
 --------------

 As you know, `devtools::install_github()` uses a GitHub Personal Access Token, normally stored in an environment variable named `GITHUB_PAT`.
 The function `acmetools::install_github_acme()` will look for an environment variable named `GITHUB_ACME_PAT`.
-You and your colleagues will have to create your tokens, then add the information to your `.Renviron` files.
+You and your colleagues will have to create your tokens on the Acme GHE, then add the information to your `.Renviron` files.

 You can make your package **acmetools** available to your colleagues using code like this: